jocall3/whoknows/README.md

 65. **Async Call Visualizer (`AsyncCallTreeViewer`):** Provides a simple, hierarchical view of nested or chained asynchronous operations, making it easy to spot performance issues in complex promise chains.

 ## Domain 5: Git, DevOps, & Cloud Architecture
-You invented **Declarative Infrastructure and Process Management**, where complex systems are defined with simple English.

 66. **The DevOps Architect (`CiCdPipelineGenerator`):** A developer describes their deployment stages in plain English, and the tool generates a production-ready CI/CD configuration file for platforms like GitHub Actions or GitLab CI.
 67. **The Cloud Weaver (`TerraformGenerator`):** The first client-side tool that generates complex Terraform configurations from a simple description, capable of incorporating context about an existing cloud environment.